Your Food Truck Equipment Checklist

 Griddles - Also known as a cooktop, a griddle is used in almost every food truck for one reason or another.
 A griddle can be used for breakfast, burgers, many Mexican dishes, and so much more.
 This will be your most used piece of equipment.
 Best to buy it new.

 Microwaves - For quick zapping, a microwave is an efficient choice.
 Make sure the wattage will not blow your power source.
-This can be purchased used.
-And many food trucks use microwaves for a myriad of fast-heating needs.
+Just know that many food trucks use microwaves for a myriad of fast-heating needs.

 Restaurant Ranges - These will be your burners and your oven.
 Just like your range at home, it can be gas or electric, but most food trucks use gas, as it is cheaper and easier.
 You will need one with plenty of burners and plenty of interior oven space.
 Most food trucks, unless they are dessert-based, need a range.